ar406/learn-java/103/README.md

 Note that sets of strings can be directly printed by System.out.format using %s (which means string).

 One could also use Arrays, but Sets are unordered and in this scenario order doesn't really matter.

+In order to enable different behavior depending on the different value of the flag, the **switch/case** construct can be used.

 **Instructions**